NgoVietCuong/CuongNV-LiveChat-CMS/README.md

 # CuongNV LiveChat App - CMS

-The CuongNV LiveChat App - CMS is a Content Management System (CMS) tailored for integrating live chat functionality into Shopify stores.
+CuongNV LiveChat App - CMS is a Content Management System (CMS) tailored for integrating live chat functionality into Shopify stores.
 This app enables store owners to engage with customers in real-time, enhancing their shopping experience and providing immediate support.
 The system is built with modern web technologies and is designed to seamlessly integrate into Shopify-based e-commerce websites.

 ## Features